toddgaunt/bastionburrow.com/content/is-three-the-only-prime-number-followed-by-a-perfect-square.md

 Title: Is Three the Only Prime Number Followed by a Perfect Square?
 Created: 2023-02-24
 Updated: 2023-02-24
+Updated: 2023-06-16
 Tag: Math
 Tag: Proofs
 === markdown ===

-One of my friend's recently posed this question for me to solve after I had mentioned to him that I had been wanting to get back into mathematics: Can you show that 3 is the only prime number followed by a perfect square?
+A friend of mine recently posed a question for me to solve after I had mentioned to him that I had been wanting to get back into mathematics: Can you show that 3 is the only prime number followed by a perfect square?
 A prime number being an integer with only two factors, one and itself.
 A perfect square